commissure/redbox-react/README.md

 `useColumns` `[boolean=true]` Column numbers in the stack trace may be unreliable depending on the type of sourcemaps.
 You can choose to not display them with this flag.

+`style` `[?object]` Allows you to override the styles used when rendering the various parts of the component.
+It will be shallow-merged with the [default styles](./src/style.js).

 If using [react-transform-catch-errors](https://github.com/gaearon/react-transform-catch-errors#installation) you can add these options to your `.babelrc` through the [`imports` property](https://github.com/gaearon/react-transform-catch-errors#installation).

 ## Sourcemaps with Webpack